Run code without thinking about servers or clusters. Only pay for what you use.

 What can you build with AWS Lambda?
 Learn more about the use cases below:

 You can use AWS Lambda to execute code in response to triggers such as changes in data, shifts in system state, or actions by users.
-Lambda can be directly triggered by AWS services such as S3, DynamoDB, Kinesis, SNS, and CloudWatch, can connect to existing EFS file systems, or it can be orchestrated into workflows by AWS Step Functions.
+Lambda can be directly triggered by AWS services such as S3, DynamoDB, Kinesis, SNS, and CloudWatch.
+It can also connect to existing EFS file systems or be orchestrated into workflows by AWS Step Functions.
 This allows you to build a variety of real-time serverless data processing systems.

 Real-time file processing

 You can use Amazon S3 to trigger AWS Lambda to process data immediately after an upload.
 You can also connect to an existing Amazon EFS file system directly, which enables massively parallel shared access for large scale file processing.
 For example, you can use Lambda to thumbnail images, transcode videos, index files, process logs, validate content, and aggregate and filter data in real-time.

 The Seattle Times uses AWS Lambda to resize images for viewing on different devices such as desktop computers, tablets, and smartphones.
 Read the case study »